HARBORVIEW ROAD & BIRCH BAY STORM DRAINAGE IMPROVEMENTS

-This project will improve drainage by installing a new conveyance system along Birch Bay Drive and Harborview Road from the intersection of Birch Bay Lynden Road to a new outfall in Birch Bay.
+This project will improve drainage by installing a new 100-year pipe conveyance system along Birch Bay Drive and Harborview Road from the intersection of Birch Bay Lynden Road to a new outfall in Birch Bay.

-- Improve upland stormwater conveyance to a properly-sized replacement outfall to Birch Bay
+1. Improve upland stormwater conveyance to a properly-sized replacement outfall to Birch Bay

-- Enlarge outfall to eliminate backwater flooding of nearshore drainage system during high tide events
+2. Enlarge outfall to eliminate backwater flooding of nearshore drainage system during high tide events

-- Eliminate/reduce combined tidal and stormwater flooding on road right-of-way and adjacent properties along Birch Bay Drive
+3. Eliminate/reduce combined tidal and stormwater flooding on road right-of-way and adjacent properties along Birch Bay Drive

-Preliminary design work has been completed and includes a new drainage system layout for the area along Birch Bay Drive from the 8100 block to the intersection with Harborview Road.
-The Birch Bay Drive system consists of a 24" mainline placed in the existing roadway that will convey stormwater collected by a parallel system along the east side of Birch Bay Drive, consisting of catch basins connected to 8" and 12" drain lines.
+Final design work has been completed and includes a new drainage system layout for the area along Birch Bay Drive from the 8100 block to the intersection with Harborview Road.
+The Birch Bay Drive system consists of 24" mainline placed in the existing roadway that will convey stormwater collected by a parallel system along the east side of Birch Bay Drive, consisting of catch basins connected to 8" and 12" drain lines.
 The 24" mainline will connect to the new marine outfall located at the intersection of Birch Bay Drive and Harborview Road.
-An existing system, which provides drainage from the Bay Center Market and Windermere Real Estate Office, will be incorporated into the new marine outfall.
+An existing system, which provides drainage from the Bay Center Market and Windermere Real Estate Office, will be incorporated into the marine outfall.